dotlang/language/README.md

 - **Naming rules**: Advised but not mandatory: `someMethodName`, `some_variable_arg_field`, `MyClass`, `MyPackage` (For classes in `core` they can use `myClass` notation, like `int` or `fp`).
 - `iclass1(my_obj)` returns `nil` if myObj does not conform to iclass1 or else, result will be casted object.
-- **const**: You can define class fields, local variables and function inputs as constant.
-If value of a const variable is compile time calculatable, it will be used, else it will be an immutable type definition (state will be read-only after being assigned).
-Initially value will be `nil` and you can only set the data once, after which it cannot be changed or mutated.
+- **const**: You can define class fields as constant.
+If value of a const variable is compile time calculatable, it will be used, else it can only be assigned once, after which it cannot be re-assigned.
+But it may still be available for state modifications through it's class members.
+If you need really read-only classes, you have to implement the logic in your code and possibly provide a `make_read_only` method to the outside world.
 - **Literlas**: `0xffe`, `0b0101110101`, `true`, `false`, `119l` for long, `113.121f` for float64, `1_000_000`
 - `x ??
 5` will evaluate to 5 if x is `nil`.
 - `///` before method or field or first line of the file is special comment to be processed by automated tools.
 - `myClass.myMember(x: 10, y: 12);`
 - **Literals**: compiler will handle object literals and create corresponding objects (in default arg value, initializations, enum values, true, false, ...).
 - `float f; int x = f.int();` this will call `int` method on class `float` to do casting.
+This can be called automatically by compiler if needed.
 - `break 2` to break outside 2 nested loops. same for `continue`.
 - `import core.st` or `import aa := core.st` to import with alias.